Terry Lenihan, Chair

 Frank Owen Gehry is one of the most inventive and pioneering architects working today.
 Based in Los Angeles—where he relocated with his family in 1947—he has developed a unique vocabulary that reflects both the urban vernacular and his long association with contemporary artists.
 In 1954, he received his undergraduate degree in architecture from the University of Southern California and in the years immediately following, worked in a number of firms including Victor Gruen Associates and Pereira and Luckman Associates.
 After brief studies in urban planning at Harvard University’s Graduate School of Design and a year in Paris working for André Rémondet, Gehry returned to California and opened a small office in Santa Monica in 1962.
 His earliest work evolved from a Modernist idiom suggesting the varied influences of such pioneers as Harwell Hamilton Harris, Richard Neutra, and Frank Lloyd Wright.
 His distinctive formal vocabulary developed in early residential commissions in which he explored the expressive potential of humble materials and infused the architectural envelope with a sense of movement.
 As his practice expanded, the scope of his commissions grew to include exhibition design, furniture, libraries, office buildings, restaurants, schools, and visual and performing arts venues.
 The award of the Pritzker Architecture Prize in 1989 brought increased recognition, and the years following have been among the most productive and rewarding of Gehry’s career.
 The introduction of sophisticated computer software in the early 1990s has facilitated the construction and engineering of complex building systems and successfully translated the gestural quality of his work from model to built form.
 Frank O. Gehry & Associates has grown to over 140 employees, and the geographic terrain covered by the firm’s work includes the Czech Republic, France, Germany, Japan, Scotland, Spain, Switzerland, and the United States.

+Joni Binder is directing the new California Lieutenant Governor Arts Project, serving as its curator and program manager.
+The main emphasis of the Project is to highlight the role California’s creative culture plays in our collective success and focuses largely on student and faculty art from California’s public higher education institutions from both the Cal State and UC systems.
+The Sacramento office galleries will also show work from other California artists, both established and emerging.
+Ms. Binder formerly served as the Education Chair for the Fine Arts Committee for the Diplomatic Reception Rooms at the U.S. Department of State.
+In cooperation with the Arkansas Department of Education, the Fine Arts Committee recently piloted a multi-platform interactive educational tool in that state that uses art and artifacts from the collections of the State Department, the Smithsonian, the National Archives, the Library of Congress, National Parks, and others, and partners with educators to make U.S. history more “real” through the objects in these collections — the goal being to make this program available to schools across the country.
+Ms. Binder was the president of the Modern Art Council of San Francisco Museum of Modern Art, served as a trustee, and is currently on the museum’s Education Committee.
+She was appointed by former California State Superintendent of Public Instruction Tom Torlakson to the CREATE CA task force and co-chaired the Collaborative Relationships sub-committee in building A Blueprint for Creative Schools.
+She studied architecture at Columbia University, then received a Bachelor of Fine Arts in Photography from California Institute of the Arts, where she later also served as a trustee.
 Joni Binder is an author and photographer, publishing the bestselling book Mile 46: Face to Face in Maasailand in 2016.
-She is currently serving as the Education Chair for the Fine Arts Committee for the Diplomatic Reception Rooms at the U.S. Department of State, having been referred by Secretary Hillary Clinton.
-Her committee is piloting an multi-platform interactive educational tool in Arkansas that uses art and artifacts from the collections of the State Department, the Smithsonian, the National Archives, the Library of Congress, National Parks, and others, and partners with educators to make U.S. history more “real” through the objects.
-She was the president of the Modern Art Council of San Francisco Museum of Modern Art, served as a trustee, and is currently on the museum’s Education Committee.
-She is on the Leadership Council of Futures Without Violence and is currently working with Jake Barton and Local Projects (of New York) in developing an interactive exhibit/multisensory installation to highlight the impact of violence and the possibility of reversing violence in society.
-She was appointed by California State Superintendent of Public Instruction Tom Torlakson to the CREATE-CA taskforce and co-chaired the Collaborative Relationships sub-committee in building A Blueprint for Creative Schools.
-She studied architecture at Columbia University, then received a Bachelor of Fine Arts in Photography from California Institute of the Arts, where she later also served as a trustee.
-Joni is currently a full-time student of design.

 Mark Howell received his Bachelor of Arts from the University of California, Los Angeles, where he graduated Summa Cum Laude and was honored with induction into both Phi Eta Sigma and Phi Beta Kappa.
 Upon graduation, he began a career in motion picture advertising and quickly rose from executive assistant to copywriter to creative director, ultimately partnering with Brad Kurtz to launch Industrial Creative, a boutique advertising agency specializing in entertainment marketing.
 Since its founding almost 15 years ago, Industrial Creative has contributed to the launch and annual season re-launch campaigns of some of television’s most successful series, including “Married… With Children,” “The Simpsons,” “Beverly Hills, 90210,” “Melrose Place,” “The X-Files,” “24,” “House,” “Family Guy,” and countless others, including the decade’s only genuine television phenomenon, “American Idol.”
 With a variety of clients in sectors outside of entertainment, Industrial Creative is known for strategic branding and smart conceptual work, and has been recognized with a variety of awards and honors, most notably the Promax/BDA Gold Award.
 Since losing scores of his contemporaries in the 1980’s, Mark Howell has been a tireless advocate for many causes, especially HIV/AIDS awareness.
 He has developed marketing campaigns for AIDS vaccine events, AIDS Walks, AIDS Ride, The Revlon Breast Cancer 3-Day, the Big Ride Across America, the Common Threads AIDS memorial quilt and many others.
 His fundraising efforts for the Los Angeles AIDS Walk were recognized for eight consecutive years by the Mayor of Los Angeles.
 He was a founding member of the advocacy group AIDS Community Donor Action.
 He is currently developing a “safe sex / get tested” campaign for the Center, Southern California’s most important gay advocacy organization.
 Mark Howell is also currently leading Industrial Creative’s creative marketing campaign for the California Art Council’s Million Plates campaign, an innovative public/private partnership charged with raising $40 million annually to replace public funding of arts education and local arts programs in the state of California.
 The second wave of this campaign is set to launch next month all across the state.